Fire Extinguisher Inspection

-- Ensure proper fire extinguisher installation in a conspicuous location that isn’t obstructed by furniture or other objects.
+- Ensure proper fire extinguisher installation in an obvious location that isn’t obstructed by furniture or other objects.
 Every fire extinguisher must be easily accessible, and the inspector checks for this.

 - Write the date on the tag to keep track of when to schedule another inspection one year from now.

-Partner with Confires for all your fire protection service needs!
-Contact us today to schedule your appointment.
+Partner with Confires for all your fire protection service needs.